BohanLu/NobleAries/README.md

 ==========

 1. H/W<br/>
   Currently, RedBear Lab's BLE Mini beacon is the only hardware this app supports.
-But you might be able extend this app to support others.
+But you might be able to extend this app to support others.

 2. Android<br/>
   Bluetooth Low Energy is supported after Android 4.3, which is at API level 18.
 Your mobile device must fill this requirement.